thejasvibr/itsfm/docs/source/index.rst

 I found a bug and/or have fixed something
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Please raise an issue or pull request on Github,
+Please raise an issue or pull request on Github

 License
 ~~~~~~~